TauferLab/Mimir/index.md

 Supercomputing Systems.
 The 31st IEEE International Parallel and Distributed Processing Symposium (IPDPS) 2017.

+> Read our publications for the design ideas.

 ### Contributors
 * Tao Gao, National University of Defense Technology and University of Delaware
 * Yanfei Guo, Argonne National Laboratory